 The FSME vaccine protects you against a virus that can cause inflammation in the brain.

 The vaccine is not compulsory in any country.
 It is recommended if you are going to a risk area for more than a month.
-Tick encephalitis occurs in Europa, Russia and in large parts of Asia† Also in for example France of Italy so can you get this!
+Tick encephalitis occurs in Europe, Russia and in large parts of Asia† Also in for example France of Italy so can you get this! - How long protected?

 For complete protection you need three vaccinations.
 After these three vaccinations you are protected for at least 3 years.
 The second vaccine usually follows four weeks after the first, the third vaccine after six to thirteen months.